joost-morsink/Rest/docs/coll.md

 # Collections
-A collections is a composition of three distinct components based on two entity types.
+A collections is a composition of three distinct components based on two resource types.
-The entity types are:
+The resource types are:

 * The collection type.
 * The entity type.